Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 The 9/11 memorial

-We all remember what we were doing and where we were and we heard about the tragedy that sad day, September 11th, 2001… Moreover, in my case, I had the opportunity to see the twin towers with my own eyes in the 1990s… The 9/11 memorial is located where the twin towers were.
+We all remember what we were doing and where we were when we heard about the tragedy that sad day, September 11th, 2001… Moreover, in my case, I had the opportunity to see the twin towers with my own eyes in the 1990s… The 9/11 memorial is located where the twin towers were.
 Those are two pools, opened on September 11th, 2011, ten years after the attacks.
 Around the pools, the names of the victims of the attacks are inscribed.

 There’s also an underground museum explaining what happened that day.
 I strongly recommend visiting the museum but this is not for the faint of the heart.
 It’s very poignant.
 It’s 24 dollars to get in, add an extra 7 dollars for the audioguide (get it!).
 The access is included with the New York Pass (more info at the end of the article), otherwise click here to buy your ticket.
 Next to the memorial, you’ll see One World Trade Center, a beautiful skyscraper.
 You can get on top to admire the view!
 Click here to buy your skip-the-line ticket.
+I wrote an article about my visit to the 9/11 memorial.

 Since you’re at the 9/11 memorial, take advantage of the opportunity to see Oculus just a few minutes away.
 It’s a futuristic train station designed by the architect Santiago Calatrava Valls.
 There’s also a mall in the building.
 It’s supposed to represent a bird flying away from the hands of a child.
 A must see for its architecture!